shishenyxx/DeepMosaic/README.md

 </summary>

 Current Docker image is available as `sanglee8888/deepmosaic:latest` on [dockerhub](https://hub.docker.com/), which can be pulled to your local using `docker pull sanglee8888/deepmosaic:latest`.
+Both amd and arm platforms are available, which can be selected with the `--platform linux/arm64` or `linux/amd64` flag.
 The usage for it is as follows:

 You need to have the input.txt file set up as something like: